Physical abuse What is physical abuse

 - health issues.

-Explanation: 9,242 children and young people contacted Childline to talk about physical abuse in 2015/16.
+Explanation: There were 8,483 counselling sessions with children and young people about physical abuse in 2016/17.
 This includes where the young person has been physically abused by an adult/older person and where they have felt at risk or have been threatened with violence.

 What are non-accidental head injuries (NAHI)